jeremykenedy/zoom-care-events/README.md

 3. From the projects root run `bower update`

-4. From the projects root run `gulp`
+4. From the projects root run `gulp` --OK if this step fails as the assets are part of the repo.

 ### Usage
 First, install grunt if you don't already have it installed: